javert-click/javert-click/README.md

 We analyse [`webworker-promise`](https://github.com/kwolfy/webworker-promise), a promise-wrapper over the WebMessaging and WebWorkers APIs.
 Our analysis has revealed three previously unknown bugs in `webworker-promise` related to a null dereference, an overlooked prototype inheritance and JS dynamic typing.

 The reported results (Table 2, section 6.2) are obtained on a machine with an Intel Core i7-4980HQ CPU 2.80 GHz, DDR3 RAM 16GB, and a 256GB solid-state hard-drive running OSX.
-The running times of the tests are likely to be slower in the artifact, due to the virtual machine environment.
+Note that we show the results for seven tests in Table 2 (we do not include `EmitOnce`, `PoolError` and `Operation`).
+We provide the results for the whole test suite in appendix.
 To reproduce the results, please run the following command:

 ```
 ./webworkerpromisetestsuite.sh